makerdao/community/governance/polls/Proposal - Liquidations 1.2 Upgrade Implementation Poll - August 10, 2020.md

    1: Yes
    2: No
 ---
-# Poll: Liquidations 1.2 Upgrade Poll - August 10, 2020
+# Poll: Liquidations 1.2 Upgrade - August 10, 2020

-The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) which gives Maker Governance the chance to signal their support for the Liquidations 1.2 Upgrade, with the implementation aimed for August 13, 2020.
+The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Risk and Smart Contracts domain teams which gives Maker Governance the chance to signal their support for the Liquidations 1.2 Upgrade.

 This weekly Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-mcd-faqs/faqs#governance)) will be active for 3 days beginning on Monday, August 10 at 16:00 UTC.

 ## Review

 The Liquidations 1.2 Upgrade discussion and timeline is taking place on the official forum.
 The initial post can be found [here](https://forum.makerdao.com/t/liquidations-system-1-2-upgrade-timeline/3592).
+Please review this thread to inform your position before voting.

 ## Next Steps

 The governance poll timeline for this issue can be found in this [thread](https://forum.makerdao.com/t/liquidations-system-1-2-upgrade-timeline/3592).

-If this poll ends with a 'Yes' majority, there will be an Executive Vote on Friday, August 13 to officially implement the Liquidatons 1.2 Upgrade.
+If this poll ends with a 'Yes' majority, then the Liquidations 1.2 Upgrade will be included in the Executive Vote on Friday, August 13, 2020.

 ---

 ## Resources

-If you are new to voting in the Maker Protocol, please see the [voter onboarding guide](https://community-development.makerdao.com/onboarding/voter-onboarding) to learn how to use this dashboard and setup your wallet to vote.
+If you are new to voting in the Maker Protocol, please see the [voter onboarding guide](https://community-development.makerdao.com/onboarding/voter-onboarding) to learn how to use this dashboard and set up your wallet to vote.

 Additional information about the Governance process can be found in the [Governance Risk Framework: Governing MakerDAO](https://community-development.makerdao.com/governance/governance-risk-framework)